-Global irradiance data were used to investigate the possible exploitation of solar energy in different areas of the planet.
+Global irradiance data are used to investigate the possible exploitation of solar energy in different areas of the planet.
 The data were collected at a global spatial lattice, where the longitude ranges from -180 to 179 and the latitude from -90 to 89 (negative values are south and west; positive values are north and east), yielding totally 64,800 observations of regional averages for each month.
 The detailed data description can be found at NASA website (https://eosweb.larc.nasa.gov/sse/).
-We focused on monthly averaged insolation incident over a 22-year period (July 1983 - June 2005).
+We focus on monthly averaged insolation incident over a 22-year period (July 1983 - June 2005).
 Insolation is a measure of solar radiation energy received on a given surface area in a given time.
-It is often expressed as average irradiance in kilowatt-hours per square meter per day $\{kWh/(m^2\text{day})\}$.
-We considered direct insolation, measured by a surface element perpendicular to the sunbeams at a given location on earth.
+It is often expressed as average irradiance in kilowatt-hours per square meter per day ( $kWh/(m^2day)$ ).
+We consider direct insolation, which is measured by a surface element perpendicular to the sunbeams at a given location on earth.